Thank you! We’ve received your message and will contact you soon.

 • Since deals are made directly between a publisher and an advertiser, there’s no room for fraud.

-• Both sides have more control: publishers can review creatives, and advertisers check the ad placements.
+• Both sides have more control: publishers can review creatives, and advertisers can check the ad placements.

-• Programmatic guaranteed allows publishers to establish strong relationships with advertisers, which leads to higher revenue in the long term.
+• Programmatic guaranteed deals allow publishers to establish strong relationships with advertisers, leading to higher long-term revenue.

 Still, there are some risks in making deals this way.
 For example, advertisers commit to a certain budget and must spend it even if ad performance isn’t as good as expected.
 Also, buyers may miss interesting placement opportunities available on open auctions.
 For publishers, there’s always a risk of underpricing, hence, less profit.

-Now that you know quite a lot about this type of deals, it’s time to start comparing options: programmatic guaranteed vs PMP.
+Now that you know quite a lot about this type of deal, it’s time to start comparing options: programmatic guaranteed vs PMP.

 While both options usually provide access to premium inventory, each has its pros and cons.
-The PMP programmatic model offers more flexibility in spending and ad volumes compared to the guaranteed deal, which requires you to commit to a specific budget.
+The PMP programmatic model offers more flexibility in spending and ad volume than the guaranteed deal, which requires you to commit to a specific budget.
+The main difference in programmatic guaranteed vs PMP is commitment: Programmatic guaranteed locks price and volume, while PMP keeps bidding flexible.

 At the same time, programmatic guaranteed is known for higher costs than other deal options, but your budget is completely predictable.
-And with PMPs, sometimes spendings tend to grow.
+And with PMPs, sometimes spending tends to grow.

 Frankly, there’s no simple answer to the question, who’s the winner in the battle programmatic guaranteed vs PMP.
 It depends on a specific situation.
 So, when choosing between two options, it makes sense to consider such factors:

 • Goals.
-PMP could be the best idea for flexible performance-driven campaigns, and programmatic guaranteed helps strengthen brand image and reach a specific audience on high-quality websites.
+PMP could be the best idea for flexible performance-driven campaigns, and programmatic guaranteed helps strengthen brand reputation and reach a specific audience on high-quality websites.

 • Control.
 With programmatic guaranteed, you have full control over places your ads will appear.